 of Memphis which are available to students from your home state at reduced tuition.

-State of Tennessee on-line information about the Academic Commom Market is also available.
+State of Tennessee on-line information about the Academic Common Market is also available.

-The Center for International Programs and Services provides support for international students who come to the University of Memphis.
+The Center for International Educational Services provides support for international students who come to the University of Memphis.

 Readmission to the Masters Program in Egyptian Art